REGISTRATION PERIOD HAS ENDED

 Composers 35 years of age and under, residing anywhere in the world, are invited to apply.

 Chairman of the Jury is Dutch composer Willem Jeths.
 He will be assisted by the English composer Tansy Davies, Italian pianist and composer Paolo Marzocchi, German composer Detlev Glanert and Greek composer Calliope Tsoupaki.

 Five works will be selected to be premiered on Sunday, December 2nd, 2018, during the Alba Rosa Viva!
 Festival at The Concertgebouw, Amsterdam (The Netherlands).
-They will be performed by talented young musicians.
+They will be performed by the Amatis Piano Trio and singers t.b.a.
 Dutch radio presenter Maartje Stokkers will introduce the finalists.

 The winning composers will be awarded a First prize of €2,000, a Second Prize of €1,000 or an Audience Prize of €1,000.

 - The application deadline is July 1st, 2018

 - The composition must be for one singer and piano trio and no longer than 9 minutes

 - There is a registration fee of €35.